Being-RAYtastic/Windows-Shutup-Virus/README.md

 # Windows-Shutup-Virus
 A simple Virus which will shutdown your computer when it boots to your desktop.
-It is made using python with a litle help of Batch Script.
+It is made using python with a little help of Batch Script.
 It only works with Windows.

 # Main Logic of the Script
 - First will create a 'batch' script or .bat file named 'shutup.bat' in which the 'shutdown code' will be written.